AyrA/YtStream/README.md

 3. Run `YtStream.exe`
 4. Go to http://localhost:5000

-Note: Commits are generally only pushed to master after testing them.
+Note: Commits are generally only pushed to master after building them locally.
 This means you should be able to download and build this project from source as well.

 ### File system layout